mwpastore/sinja/README.md

 ##### `merge {|rios| ..}` => TrueClass?

-Take an array of [resource identifier objects][22] and update (add unless already present) the relationships on `resource`.
+Take an array of [resource identifier object][22] hashes and update (add unless already present) the relationships on `resource`.
 To serialize the updated linkage on the response, refresh or reload `resource` (if necessary) and return a truthy value.

 ##### `subtract {|rios| ..}` => TrueClass?

-Take an array of [resource identifier objects][22] and update (remove unless already missing) the relationships on `resource`.
+Take an array of [resource identifier object][22] hashes and update (remove unless already missing) the relationships on `resource`.
 To serialize the updated linkage on the response, refresh or reload `resource` (if necessary) and return a truthy value.

 ### Action Helper Hooks &amp; Utilities